Updated : 08/08/2014

 If their application is accepted, the residence card will often be issued free of charge.
 If fees are charged, they may not be more than those charged to nationals for similar documents, such as identity cards.

 The document should clearly state that it is the residence card of an EU national family member.

 The residence card should be valid for 5 years (or for your planned length of stay, if shorter).
 Any change of address may need to be reported to the authorities.

 Find out where and how to register your non-EU family members in your host country:

-Austria, Belgium, Croatia, Greece, Hungary, Latvia, Lithuania, Malta, Slovakia, Slovenia, United Kingdom: Information not yet provided by national authorities
+Austria, Belgium, Croatia, Greece, Latvia, Lithuania, Malta, Slovakia, Slovenia, United Kingdom: Information not yet provided by national authorities

 In many countries, your family members will need to carry their residence card and passport at all times.
 If they leave them at home, they may be fined or temporarily detained but cannot be expelled just for this.

 See also how to register your EU family members.Still need help?